Airstack-xyz/docs/farcaster/farcaster-frames/airstack-frames-sdk/allow-list.md

 Video Demo
 {% endembed %}

-You can check if the Farcaster user transacted on certain blockchain, e.g. Ethereum, Polygon, Base, Zora, by providing the Farcaster user's `fid` from the [Frame Signature Packet](https://docs.farcaster.xyz/reference/frames/spec#frame-signature-packet) to the `$farcasterUser` variable and the before date to check to the `$beforeDate` variable using the [`Wallet`](../../../api-references/api-reference/wallet-api.md) API:
+You can check if the Farcaster user transacted on certain blockchain, e.g. Ethereum, Base, Zora, and other Airstack-supported chains by providing the Farcaster user's `fid` from the [Frame Signature Packet](https://docs.farcaster.xyz/reference/frames/spec#frame-signature-packet) to the `$farcasterUser` variable and the before date to check to the `$beforeDate` variable using the [`Wallet`](../../../api-references/api-reference/wallet-api.md) API:

 ### Try Demo